 The Saint Paul Police Department is led by the Office of the Chief and three divisions: Major Crimes, Operations and Support Services and Administration.
-The department employs approximately 800 people, including nearly 600 sworn officers.
-For additional information, go to www.stpaul.gov/police.
+The department employs approximately 800 people, including more than 600 sworn officers.
+In 2013, the SPPD responded to about 270,000 calls for service and investigated about 13,000 Part I crimes.
+For additional information, go to www.stpaul.gov/departments/police.